grumpycoders/pcsx-redux/docs/lua.md

 :writeAtMoveSlice(slice, pos)
 ```

 After which, the slice will be consumed and not reusable.
-The `Slice` object is convertible to a string using `tostring`, and also has two members: `data`, which is a `const void*`, and `size`.
+The `Slice` object is convertible to a string using `tostring()`, and also has two members: `data`, which is a `const void*`, and `size`.
 Once consumed by the `MoveSlice` variants, the size of a slice will go down to zero.

+Finally, it is possible to convert a `Slice` object to a `pb.slice` one using the `Support.sliceToPBSlice` function.
+However, the same caveats as for normal `pb.slice` objects apply: it is fragile, and will be invalidated if the underlying Slice is moved or destroyed, so it is recommended to use it as a temporary object, such as an argument to `pb.decode`.
+Still, it is a much faster alternative to calling `tostring()` which will make a copy of the underlying slice.

 The following methods manipulate the read and write pointers.
 All of them return their corresponding pointer.
 The `wheel` argument can be of the values `'SEEK_SET'`, `'SEEK_CUR'`, and `'SEEK_END'`, and will default to `'SEEK_SET'`.
 ```lua